CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Aug 25, 2025

 A HELOC acts like a credit card, letting you draw funds as needed, which provides flexibility in timing your qualifying home improvements.
 (Chestnut Mortgage) This flexibility becomes particularly valuable when managing tax deductions across multiple tax years.

 Chestnut Mortgage’s AI-driven platform can help you secure competitive HELOC rates quickly, with instant quotes available in under 2 minutes.
-(Chestnut Mortgage) This speed advantage becomes crucial when timing your HELOC for optimal tax benefits.
+(Chestnut Mortgage) This speed advantage becomes valuable when timing your HELOC for optimal tax benefits alongside planned renovations.

 When HELOC funds serve multiple purposes, proper allocation becomes critical for tax compliance.
 The IRS requires clear documentation showing how borrowed funds were used, making meticulous record-keeping essential.